alan-turing-institute/data-safe-haven/docs/processes/provider-overview.md

 ### Tier 0

-Tier 0 Environments are used to handle publicly available, open information, where all generated and combined information is also suitable for open handling.
+Tier 0 Environments are used to handle open information, which is legally available to the general public with no restrictions, where all generated and combined information is also suitable for open handling.

 Tier 0 applies where none of the information processed, combined or generated includes personal data, commercially sensitive data, or data which will have legal, political or reputational consequences in the event of unauthorised disclosure.